FREE Case Evaluation

 Fairfax Criminal Attorney

 A criminal defense attorney based in Fairfax is well-suited to provide legal representation for clients who are facing a variety of criminal offenses in the region.
 From reckless driving to prostitution, from petty theft to fraud, from domestic abuse to drug possession — and everything in between — a successful Virginia criminal defense attorney is knowledgeable about the laws of the Commonwealth, effective courtroom strategies, and the proper questioning and investigative procedures.
 Having a proficient legal advocate on your side is paramount to maintaining your rights and your freedom.
-No matter the charges, an experienced Fairfax criminal lawyer will be prepared provide you with the best possible defense to help you avoid conviction and the maximum penalties that may be ordered by the Virginia courts.
+No matter the charges, an experienced Fairfax criminal lawyer will be prepared provide you with case-specific defense to help you avoid conviction and the maximum penalties that may be ordered by the Virginia courts.

 Potential Penalties for Crimes in Fairfax